 Beasts of Burden

-During an Endline Data Collection Survey session at Reliew Secondary School we met Mary, a single-mom and dressmaker, whose daughters attend the school.
-While collecting formal findings from 2015 thru 2016 about the distance students travel to and from school, the regularity of attendance, their performance that year and issues with the bicycle; we also learned of the dramatic economic savings that had benefitted Mary’s family.
+During an Endline Data Collection Survey session at Reliew Secondary School in Kenya we met Mary, a single-mom and dressmaker, whose daughters attend the school.
+We learned from our survey about the distance students travel to and from school, the regularity of attendance, their performance that year and about issues with the bicycle—but in the process, we also learned of the dramatic economic savings that benefitted Mary’s family.
+Mary is a dressmaker, and these savings permitted her to invest in more fabrics.
+Just check out what she’s wearing!

 Mary’s girls now move their maize, potatoes and water via bicycle rather than going by donkey.
 The Buffalo Bicycle can carry 1/2 of a sack of vegetables at a time, which weighs 50kgs (110 lbs.).
 It can carry two to four water jugs.
 When carrying a half bag or two jugs the girls ride.
 If they choose to carry four jugs, they push the bike like it is a cart.
 Pushing a bicycle is much easier than pushing a donkey.
 Either way, two trips or a heavy load, the bicycle is still faster.

-Jane rides into town for errands too.
-While passing expensive talkative boda-boda drivers she can stop by her local field mechanic, Richard, who taught her how to pump up her own tires when need be.
+Jane rides into town for sundry items as well, making expensive, but seductively talkative, boda-boda drivers unnecessary.
+Instead, she enjoys stopping by her local field mechanic’s shop, where WBR-trained Richard taught her how to pump up her own tires when need be.
 Mary’s mom sums it up best, “The donkey is okay.
 The bicycle is VERY good.”